enisdenjo/graphql-ws/PROTOCOL.md

 Indicates that the client wants to establish a connection within the existing socket.
 This connection is **not** the actual WebSocket communication channel, but is rather a frame within it asking the server to allow future operation requests.

-The client can specify additional `connectionParams` which are sent through the `payload` field in the outgoing message.

 The server must receive the connection initialisation message within the allowed waiting time specified in the `connectionInitWaitTimeout` parameter during the server setup.
 If the client does not request a connection within the allowed timeout, the server will close the socket with the event: `4408: Connection initialisation timeout`.

 If the server receives more than one `ConnectionInit` message at any given time, the server will close the socket with the event `4429: Too many initialisation requests`.